ScottLogic/blog/_posts/2024-09-23-intro-finos-ccc.md

 > “FINOS Common Cloud Controls (FINOS CCC) is the codename for an open standard project, originally proposed by Citi and now open source under Fintech Open Source Foundation (FINOS), to describe consistent controls for compliant public cloud deployments in the financial services sector”.

 This statement outlines several important aspects of the project.

-First and foremost, it is designed to cater specific needs of the **financial services sector**, which includes banking, insurance, investment and wealth management, mortgage lending, and more.
-An **open standard** refers to a set of guidelines or specifications developed collaboratively that can be used freely or with minimal restrictions. **Consistent controls** imply standardized security, compliance, and governance measures applied uniformly across the infrastructure, applications and processes.
-These controls ensure that policies related to data protection, access management, auditing, encryption, and monitoring are reliably implemented. **Compliance public cloud deployments** involve using public cloud services, such as AWS, Microsoft Azure, or Google Cloud, that meet the regulatory and legal standards required by regulating authorities.
+- The project is designed to cater specific needs of the **financial services sector**, which includes banking, insurance, investment and wealth management, mortgage lending, and more.
+- An **open standard** refers to a set of guidelines or specifications developed collaboratively that can be used freely or with minimal restrictions.
+- **Consistent controls** imply standardized security, compliance, and governance measures applied uniformly across the infrastructure, applications and processes.
+These controls ensure that policies related to data protection, access management, auditing, encryption, and monitoring are reliably implemented.
+- **Compliant public cloud deployments** involve using public cloud services, such as AWS, Microsoft Azure, or Google Cloud, that meet the regulatory and legal standards required by regulating authorities.

-In summary, FINOS CCC project aims to establish a set of guidelines that enforce security, compliance, and governance for public cloud services used by financial institutions.
+In summary, FINOS CCC project aims to establish a set of guidelines that enforce security, compliance, and governance for public cloud services used by the financial institutions.

 ## Goals of FINOS CCC